1jour1vin

 Nose

-reveals red fruits with a lovely freshness
+reveals notes of red berries with a lovely freshness

 silky, voluminous, elegant, and subtle